Vrend/urbit-go/README.md

 ## Progress

-The MVP has been completed
+The app works, notifications coming soon(tm)

 The Front-end repository is [here](https://github.com/Vrend/urbit-go-frontend), but has been built into the glob folder of this repository.